Starbucks may be back to its viral marketing again with a new but familiar campaign called “Jonathan’s Card.”

 For the record, Jonathan’s Card, Jonathan Stark (me), this site, or anything else I’ve ever said or done is totally not affiliated with Starbucks.

-…but, I had to grab that image from a recent Google cache of its website, because for some strange and unexplained reason (he says with a wink), the company’s “client” page was recently taken offline.
+…but, I had to grab that image from a recent Google cache of its website, because for some reason, the company’s “client” page was recently taken offline.
 Here’s what you see today:

 Though far from the smoking gun that proves Starbucks is behind the promotion and paid Mobiquity and its employee Jonathan Stark to invent and deploy the campaign to dupe media and its readers into visiting a Starbucks, this should be valid cause for any serious journalist to spend at least a minute out of his or her day researching the story before declaring it fact rather than paid advertisement.